100.000 households in Romania are lacking access to the power grid

 Through a project funded by the Federal Ministry of Economy and Energy (BMWi), the Romanian-German Chamber of Commerce initiated in 2019 the building of a consortium of German companies which will engage with Romanian firms and local authorities in order to develop efficient and environmental friendly technical to bring electricity in the villages in Apuseni mountains and not only.

 Within this project, AHK Romania organizes a webinar on the 28th of April 2020 targeted at German companies potentially interested to join in, as for instance manufacturers of components for photovoltaic modules and wind turbines, manufacturers of energy storage solutions and providers of engineering services for the construction of micro grids.
 You can find more information on the webinar here.

-Representatives of the German companies which will join the consortium will travel to Romania in September 2020 to meet interested local stakeholders.
+Representatives of the German companies which are part of the consortium will join a online venue between the 19-23rd of October 2020 to meet interested local stakeholders.
 AHK Romania will share with them useful information about the Romanian market and will handle the scheduling and smooth running of the meetings, offering full support throughout the implementation of the project.

 We are convinced that our initiative will create the opportunity of valuable long-term partnerships and enhance awareness for all participants, having a high potential of replicability.
 In addition, we seek to contribute to improving life quality for inhabitants in the isolated villages.
 These people should finally be able to enjoy electricity access around the clock.